emezac/dawn/README.md

   - Definition of workflows (sequential, parallel, conditional).
   - Monitored task execution with feedback integration for decision-making.
   - Workflow state tracking.
+  - **Visualization of Workflow Execution:** Generate visual representations of workflows to aid in understanding and debugging.

 - **LLM Interface:**
   - Compatibility with popular APIs (e.g., OpenAI).